Generic elasticity of thermal, under-constrained systems

 In the athermal limit, the elastic properties arise from purely energetic interactions, and we have derived their analytical expressions before \cite{Merkel2019,Lee2022}.
-Briefly, for small isotropic and shear strain, the system is rigid for $\varepsilon+b_\varepsilon\gamma^2>0$, where $b_\varepsilon$ is a phenomenological parameter that depends on the microscopic network structure.
+Briefly, for small isotropic and shear strain, the system is rigid for $\varepsilon+b_\varepsilon\gamma^2>0$, where $b_\varepsilon$ is a parameter that depends on the microscopic network structure.
 In the rigid regime close to the transition, isotropic tension $t_E$ (red dashed line in Fig.~\ref{fig:overview-t-e}) and shear modulus $G_E$ are given by \cite{Note1}:

-where $\kappa_E$ is another phenomenological parameter that depends on the microscopic network structure.
+where $\kappa_E$ is another parameter that depends on the microscopic network structure.

 In the thermal case, the configurational degeneracy of the system becomes important (Fig.~\ref{fig:overview-Omega}).
-To discuss its influence, we first consider the stiff-spring limit, $K\rightarrow\infty$, which implies a hard constraint for all spring lengths: $L_i=L_0$, which translates into dimensionless units as $\ell_i=e^{-\varepsilon}$.
+To discuss its influence, we first consider the stiff-spring limit, $K\rightarrow\infty$, which implies a hard constraint for all spring lengths: $L_i=L_0$, which translates into dimensionless units as $\ell_i=e^{-\varepsilon}$, which becomes $\ell_i=1-\varepsilon$ to linear order in $\varepsilon$.
 To obtain an expression for the accessible phase space volume $\Omega$, we Taylor-expand all dimensionless spring lengths around the transition.
-We denote the node positions at the transition point by $\vecn{r}\,^\ast$ and the deviation from these positions by $\Delta\vecn{r}:=\vecn{r}-\vecn{r}\,^\ast$.
+Assuming that, up to global translation, the node coordinates at the transition point, $\vecn{r}\,^\ast$, are uniquely defined, we denote the deviation from these positions by $\Delta\vecn{r}:=\vecn{r}-\vecn{r}\,^\ast$.
 For small $\Delta\vecn{r}$, we expand $\Delta\ell_i(\vecn{r},\gamma=0)$ to second order: